Mirco Lipari

-Mirco Lipari (born 19 July 2002) is an Italian professional footballer who plays as forward for club Lumezzane.
+Mirco Lipari (born 19 July 2002) is an Italian professional footballer who plays as forward for Serie D club Siena.

 Club career

 Youth

 Lipari started his youth career at Polisportiva Palazzaccio and Cecina, before moving to Empoli.
 In 2018, Lipari joined Juventus, starting his experience with the under-16s with whom he scored 20 goals in 24 appearances.
 He returned to Empoli on loan in 2019, playing with the Primavera (under-19s); he scored 16 goals and made five assists in 42 appearances in two years and won the league in 2021.

 Senior

 On 25 August 2021, Lipari moved to Juve Stabia on loan.
 Lipari only made seven appearances with them, before his loan was interrupted on 27 January 2022.
 Lipari debuted with Juventus U23 — the reserve team of Juventus — on 16 March in a 2–1 defeat against Lecco.
 On 4 September 2023, Lipari was loaned by Recanatese.

 On 10 July 2024, Lipari signed a two-season contract with Lumezzane.